HaiyangJin/fMRI-Matlab/documents/draw_surface_roi.md

 <br>
 Then following steps should be repeated for each subject, analysis, contrast, and threshold.
 For example, we will draw a label of face-vs-object contrast (`f-vs-o`) for `subj1` on the left hemisphere (`lh`) with the threshold of `2` (i.e., 0.01).

-1. Run the FreeSurfer command: `tksurfer-sess -s subjfunc -a analysis.lh -c f-vs-o -fthresh 2 -tksurfer`.
+1. Run the FreeSurfer command: `tksurfer-sess -s subjfunc -a analysis.lh -c f-vs-o -fthresh 2`.
    - `tksurfer-sess`: the command to open the data file of a particular session;
    - `-s` (or `-subject`): subject name in the functional data;
    - `-a` (or `-analysis`): analysis name in the subject name folder;